 My second line of research is in examining gender and racial biases and creating interventions to combat them.
 My work applies social psychological theory to inform the creation of game and narrative-based interventions.
 Within this work, I focus on creating interventions to combat gender biases and interventions to improve retention of women in STEM.

-In both of my lines of work, I use a range of interdisciplinary tools, from traditional social psychological methods (e.g., lab studies with confederates, field studies) to more modern methods (e.g., digital games, interactive narrative software).
+In both of my lines of work, I use a range of interdisciplinary tools, from traditional social psychological methods (e.g., lab studies with actors, field studies) to more modern methods (e.g., digital games, interactive narrative software).

 I earned my Ph.D. in Social and Personality Psychology from the University of Texas at Austin and my B.A. in Psychology from Haverford College.
-Most recently, I was a postdoctoral researcher at Tiltfactor, a Dartmouth College interdisciplinary lab that creates and studies games designed to foster social change.
+I was a postdoctoral researcher at Tiltfactor, a Dartmouth College interdisciplinary lab that creates and studies games designed to foster social change.